akk1to/orz-blog/src/content/blog/how-to-post-onto-this-page.md

 You can check out [this link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to know how to write a markdown file.
 Once you're ready, move to step 2 to post your blog post onto the page.

+## 2. Make a PR to publish the post
+Start up your browser, connect to [akk1to/orz-blog](https://github.com/akk1to/orz-blog) and make a fork of the repository.
+Please remember that **we don't allow any PR to push into the `main` branch, except push to /src/blog (folder that contain posts)**.
+Only owner of the repository (akk1to.dev) and maintainers have the rights to maintain the `main` branch.

 Navigate to the [`domains/`](https://wdh.gg/borLkD3) folder and then from there click the `Add file` button and selecting the `Create new file option`.